Aubrey Miles: Personal life

 Miles has a son named John Maurie Sandel Obligacion, with her former boyfriend JP Obligacion.
-She was 20 years old when Maurie was born.
+She was 20 years old when Maurie was born on March 18, 2001.
 Before a 2009 interview with Boy Abunda, she had hid her son from the public and consistently denied rumors to protect her career and sexy image.

 She has been in a relationship with actor Troy Montero since 2003.
 They have two children together: son Hunter Cody Sandel Miller born on October 3, 2008, and daughter Rocket Miller born on December 14, 2018.
 The couple married on June 9, 2022, in a ceremony presided by Mandaluyong mayor Carmelita Abalos.

 She operates a pawnshop business, A-MILES Pawnshop.